 Author, journalist living in San Diego.
 Former correspondent for The Associated Press.
 Author of Trump/Russia: A Definitive History and Feasting on the Spoils.
-My work has been featured in The New Yorker, Rolling Stone, The New York Times, The American Lawyer, Columbia Journalism Review, newspapers, and other places.
+My work has been featured in The New Yorker, Rolling Stone, The New York Times, The New Republic, and the Los Angeles Times.
 Married, father of two.

 “Seth is a first-rate reporter and wonderful story-teller, and the tale he tells here is mind-boggling.” —Jane Mayer, author of Dark Money